usefathom/fathom/ROADMAP.md

 ### What's cooking?

-- Never query `pageviews` table directly.
-- Process tracking requests in bulk (Redis or in-memory)
+- Process tracking requests in bulk (Redis or memory)
-- Split up `archive` table into specialised tables
 - Allow for multiple sites in same Ana instance
 - Custom date range picker
 - Settle on a better name than "Ana"